Cardbacks: Advanced Guide

 In total there were only 8 figures released on this hybrid packaging, they were: 8D8, B-Wing Pilot, Zuckuss, Wicket, Teebo, Luke X Wing, Rancor Keeper and Nikto.

-These cards are quite rare most probably because of their short release, the changed occurred quite some time after the first Trilogos were produced and were probably not in production for a great deal of time.
-A minor change but a significant one nonetheless for the Spanish Trilogo story.
+The GMJ cards are actually quite rare and that’s probably due to a small production run.
+The change from PBP to GMJ occurred quite some time after the first Trilogos were produced and the the GMJ cards (used for ROTJ figures) were probably not in production for a great deal of time before the POTF figures were released.
+Overall, it’s a minor change but a significant one nonetheless.

-The round punch hole and the larger “Spanish” bubbles appear on these cards so they can be identified from the front as well as the back
+The punch on the GMJ Trilogos is circular and the larger “Spanish” bubbles also appear on these cards so they can be identified from the front.

 MECCANO PRODUCED TRILOGOS